it-ces/PUJ-GeneticAnnealingNN/README.md

 # PUJ-GeneticAnnealingNN
-This repo contain the Dataset and files used in the work Genetic Annealing Neural Network to predict bankrupcy: Colombian case.
+This repo contain the Dataset and files used in the work Genetic Annealing Neural Network to predict bankrupcy: Colombian case study.

+The modules are:
+ * NeuralNetwork
+ * GeneticNeuralNetwork
+ * LocalSearch